Tires are what keep You grounded to the road surface. What this means is good (new) Tires give You 100% traction between Tire and Terrain.

 - Worn Suspension, this is just usually a case of high mileage parts wearing out.
-Only premature if the parts had a defect with in the component undetected.
+Only premature if the parts have a defect within the component undetected.

 - Worn Shock Absorbers can and will cause the affected Tire to Bounce or Dance up and down while driving.
-The reason is the Tire can not keep a constant contact with the road surface.
-This bouncing up and down rhythm can cause Tire Chunking or pieces of your Tire loosing some Rubber.
-That’s not spreading the joy in any way.
+The reason is the Tire can not keep constant contact with the road surface.
+This bouncing up and down rhythm can cause Tire Chunking or pieces of your Tire to lose some Rubber.
+That’s not spreading joy in any way.

-- Front Wheel Drive eh!
-Well understand this if You please, that the Tires on the front will wear quicker than the back Tires.
-Okay heres why, I am glad You asked.
-The weight of the Engine and Transaxle pretty much directly over the Front Tires is number one factor.
-Combining that with quick acceleration and fast hard stops bearing the weight on top of the tires may or quite likely to cause a quicker Tire Wear Condition.
-Just saying not written in stone.
+- Front-wheel drive eh?
+Well, understand this if You please, that the Tires on the front will wear quicker than the back Tires.
+Okay here’s why I am glad You asked.
+The weight of the Engine and Trans-axle pretty much directly over the Front Tires is the number one factor.
+Combining that with quick acceleration and fast hard stops bearing the weight on top of the tires may likely cause a quicker Tire Wear Condition.
+I am just saying not written in stone.

-- I may be Premature here on this just observation of owning a Front Wheel Transaxle Vehicle, maybe I just had two front Tires of a low grade rubber composition, that must be it.
-Oh! did I mention to rotate the Tires front to back and back to front more often than not to get your best Tire Wear Life possible.
+- I may be Premature here on this observation of owning a Front Wheel Trans-axle Vehicle, maybe I just had two front Tires of a low-grade rubber composition, that must be it.
+Oh! did I mention rotating the tires front to back and back to front more often than not to get your best Tire Wear Life possible?

 - Another Premature Tire Wear Situation here.
-Keep in mind and I have certainly done this on occasion.
+Keep in mind that I have certainly done this on occasion.
 My Car – My Truck.
 Your Car – Your Truck.
 Maybe just has a LITTLE Performance work done on the Engine.
 I myself just had to try out the response of the Tires to the Road Surface.
-Only way to get a true evaluation of this event was through the Acceleration Factor of the Gas Peddle approaching the floor boards at rapid speed.
+The only way to get a true evaluation of this event was through the Acceleration Factor of the Gas Peddle approaching the floorboards at rapid speed.
 Does this in any way bring on memories for all reading here?
-End result, Blue Smoke from burning rubber Tires.
-Yeah! big smile on face here.
+The end result is blue Smoke from burning rubber Tires.
+Yeah! big smile on the face here.
 Yeah!
 Premature Tire Wear Here.

 - Do’s To Prevent Premature Tire Wear.
 You and I can’t prevent all Tire Wear issues.
 What one can do as an owner/driver of your vehicle is to Adjust one’s Driving Habits.
 You know things like Heavy Accelerating from a stop | Hard Fast Braking | Cornering at High Speeds instead of what the posted speed limit sign has written on it.
 Constantly Monitor and Maintain Proper Tire Pressure.
 Rotate your Tires every 10,000 miles intervals, more if You are doing heavy hauling,